w3c/wai-aria-practices/README.md

 ## Next steps

+0. Fix netlify preview so the local website can be deployed successfully as a preview
 1. Move repo to `w3c` organization
 2. Get `w3c` netlify credientials
 3. Setup [netlify](https://wai-website-theme.netlify.app/technical/#netlify) previews for this resource `netlify init`